lodenrogue/power-puff/README.md

 ### Tabs

 ```
-  gt : Navigate to next tab
+  gt : Switch to next tab on the left
-  gT : Navigate to previous tab
+  gT : Switch to next tab on the right
 ```

 ### Cancel command